Edison new COVID-19 cases under 10 - centraljersey.com

-EDISON – Edison officials reported nine new positive cases of COVID-19 on May 14, bringing the total number of cases to 1,638, according to the Edison Office of Emergency Management.
+EDISON – Edison officials reported six new positive cases of COVID-19 on May 17, bringing the total number of cases to 1,657, according to the Edison Office of Emergency Management.

 Edison Township was not provided any other information regarding the new cases.